Jakar Hamilton

-Jakar Michael Hamilton (born October 2, 1989) is an American former professional football safety in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at South Carolina State University.
+Jakar Michael Hamilton (born October 2, 1989) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the South Carolina State Bulldogs.

 Early life

 Hamilton attended Strom Thurmond High School in Johnston, South Carolina.
 As a senior, he scored 20 touchdowns, while helping his team win the Class AAA State Championship.
 He also practiced basketball.

 College career

 He enrolled at Georgia Military College in Milledgeville, Georgia.
-He was a starter, registering 88 tackles and 6 tacles.
+He was a starter, registering 88 tackles and 6 sacks.
 After being named a NJCAA All-American, he had offers from Alabama, Auburn, Georgia, Illinois, North Carolina State, and West Virginia.
 In a signing day event in which his whole family was in attendance, he chose to attend the University of Georgia.

 As a sophomore, he started 5 out of 13 games, posting 27 tackles, one quarterback hurry, one interception and 2 passes defensed.

 As a junior, he received a medical redshirt after suffering a stress fracture in his lower right leg.
 He was a recipient of the Jeff & Stacey Rothenberger Family Football Scholarship.
 He also earned the Athletic Director's Honor Roll distinction for the spring semester.
 He was the recipient of the James E. Farish Football Scholarship in 2011.
 He decided to transfer to South Carolina State University for his senior season.

 As a senior, he tallied 40 tackles (seventh on the team), 3 passes defended and returned 7 kickoffs for 218 yards and one touchdown.